Arkosen/BreakCA/README.md

 # Introduction:
 Sequencing reads that span variant breakpoints are “chimeric” in local alignment because they either appear to result from the fusion of two sequences or contain insertions/deletions within the read sequence and are discordant from the reference genome.
 We utilize these reads in a scalable machine-learning framework to detect indels within ATAC and ChIP-seq peaks.

+# System requirements
+R(version= 3.3.1), samtools (Version: 0.1.19-44428cd), GATK (version= 3.7-0-gcfedb67) or GATK (version= 4.1.1.0)

+Software was only tested on above versions.
+No non-standard hardware required

-# Requirements
+# Installation guide
-# R packages
+#CRAN packages

-install.packages(c('data.table', 'plyr', 'dplyr', 'pbapply', 'readr', 'reshape', 'rmutils', 'lattice', 'stringr', 'mlr'));
+install.packages(c('data.table', 'plyr', 'dplyr', 'pbapply', 'readr', 'reshape', 'rmutils', 'lattice', 'stringr', 'mlr'))

+#Bioconductor

 source("https://bioconductor.org/biocLite.R");
 biocLite(c("biovizBase", "rtracklayer", "Rsamtools", "BSgenome.Hsapiens.UCSC.hg19", "GenomicAlignments", "VariantAnnotation")

-# Python Packages
-samtools Version: 0.1.19-44428cd

-# Other packages (Optional)
-GATK (version= 3.7-0-gcfedb67) or GATK (version= 4.1.1.0), VarScan v2.4.2

-# Example script:
-Step wise implementation of BreakCA is as follows.
+# Instruction to run on data
 All samples are aligned using BWA-MEM using default params.
 All read with MAPQ>30 is kept for analysis.

 1. Get reads overlapping peaks: